Big House Blues (film)

 Big House Blues is a 1947 Flippy cartoon.

 Synopsis

 Flippy the canary reads a book on crime, and sees his cage as a cell and himself as stir-crazy.
 He escapes, only to be pursued by his enemy, Flop, now a prison guard.

-Flippy later wakes up and finds out it was all a dream only to beat up Flop.
+Flippy later wakes up and finds out it was all a dream, only to beat up Flop.

 Television

-This short apparence in Totally Tooned In episode 15 and in Toon In with Me from MeTV in February 3, 2022.
+This short appeared on Totally Tooned In episode 15 and on Toon In with Me on MeTV on February 3, 2022.